SCOREC/meshFields/docs/addingShapeFunctionsForOmegah.md

 ---

-## Step 3 – Register in the Element Factory
+## Step 3 – Register in the Element Factory {#step3}
+@ref adding-shape-functions-omegah "Back to top"

 Add a new factory function (or extend an existing one) in `src/MeshField.hpp` inside `namespace MeshField::Omegah`.